U.N. rights boss welcome in China, including Xinjiang, envoy says

 “The invitation to the high commissioner is always there, we hope to define a time which is convenient to both sides”, he said.

-“What is happening in Xinjiang is education training centres help young people, especially young people, to get skills, to be well-equipped for their reintegration into society,” Chen said, adding that “there are no so-called re-education camps”.
+“What happened in Xinjiang is vocational education training centres help young people, especially young people, to get skills, to be well-equipped for their reintegration into society,” Chen said, adding that “there are no so-called re-education camps”.

 Bachelet’s approach was one of “dialogue and cooperation”, he said, contrasting this with that of her predecessor Zeid Ra’ad al-Hussein.
 “I think this is the right direction.”

+Activists have called for the U.N.
+Human Rights Council, which opens its next three-week session on June 24, to hold China to account for alleged violations in Xinjiang.
+The 47-member state forum has never adopted a resolution on China.

 Chinese Vice Foreign Minister Le Yucheng, addressing the U.N.
-Human Rights Council last March, defended the complexes in Xinjiang and said the “campuses” would be closed down gradually as extremist ideology was vanquished in the region.
+Human Rights Council in March, defended the complexes in Xinjiang and said the “campuses” would be closed down gradually as extremist ideology was vanquished in the region. [nL8N2122K0]

+Chen, asked when the centres would be phased out, said: “I am not in a position to say what kind of road map or the timetable or whatever.”